The Bewitched Mill of Sing Sing

 Was there an Ossining Mill?

-We turned first to the collection of Sanborn fire insurance maps at the Library of Congress for evidence.
+We turned first to the collection of Sanborn fire insurance maps at the Library of Congress.
 Sure enough, the 1886 Sanborn series documents the M. Cypher feed mill on the “Kill Brook” just below Brandreth Street.
-No remnants of the structure survive today.
-It would have been located a little below today’s Full Gospel Tabernacle Church.
+It would have been located a little below today’s Full Gospel Tabernacle Church, but no remnants of the structure survive today.
 A note on the word ‘kill’: this is the North American colonial Dutch word for creek or river, making the Anglicized “Kill Brook” redundant.

 Searching the Archives for an Ossining Witch